top of page

 HPR accelerated success

 Nonhuman primates (NHPs) are phylogenetically closer to humans than rodents.
 The genetic similarity between humans and Old World non-human primates in about 93% (96% with Chimpanzees, and 93% with macaques), while that between humans and rodents is only 85% (Science, 316:222-234 (2007)).
-This can be translated into physiological and pathophysiological similarities of human and NHP, which can provide higher predictability of the test therapeutics efficacy in clinical settings.
+In other words: efficacy of a novel therapeutic may be robust in a rodent model but under-whelming in a NHP model despite targeting of the "same" molecular target.

 human